rjharmon/toamqp/README.txt

   rake specs

 Integration tests need a AMQP-Server to run on localhost.
-This has so far only been tested with RabbitMQ. (http://www.rabbitmq.com/)
+This has so far only been tested with RabbitMQ. (http://www.rabbitmq.com/) Alternatively, you may specify the location of your AMQP-Server by filling in connection.yml in the project's root.

   rake thrift
   rake integration